 This code is inefficient because arrays are implemented as lists, so nameArray[i] has to start at the beginning of the list and count through to find the item.
-The fact that nameArray.size locks and unlocks the array is a good reason not to call it repeatedly.
+In one test, objectArray[20000] took nine times as long as objectArray [1].
+If there are millions of entries in the array, the performance of this construct is even worse.
+Assuming nameArray is persistent, the fact that nameArray.size and nameArray[i] lock and unlock the array is another good reason not to call them repeatedly.